 - Honors World Literature and Composition: South America

 - For a course to be offered, a minimum of three enrolled students is required.
-If the minimum is not met, we will work with the student to establish an independent study.
-See more information below about independent studies.
+If the minimum is not met, we can consider working with the student to establish an independent study.

 Algebra 2 Course Description: